·

 Guesthouse toco (aka Toco Tokyo Heritage Hostel).
 A hostel in an Edo era house.
 Fairly comfortable beds and the location was good; not far from two metro stations and in a residential neighborhood, so it was quiet.
 Pretty cold in the winter, but the rooms have heaters and you can borrow electric blankets.
 Shared spaces include a kitchen with microwave, fridge, induction cookers, and hot water kettle.

 UNPLAN Shinjuku.
-A capsule-style hostel where you sleep in an enclosed bunk bed but don’t get amenities.
+A capsule-style hostel where you sleep in an enclosed bunk bed.
 Laundry room on site.
 Free breakfast (hardboiled eggs, toast, tea/coffee, juice) and guests have access to a shared kitchen.
 Shared spaces seemed a little dirty but the capsule was fine.

 Yonago